marmelab/react-admin/UPGRADE.md

 ## Custom Menus Should Get Resource Definition From Context

-React-admin used to store the definitino of each resource (its name, icon, label, etc.) in the Redux state.
+React-admin used to store the definition of each resource (its name, icon, label, etc.) in the Redux state.
 This is no longer the case, as the resource definition is now stored in a custom context.

 If you relied on the `useResourceDefinition` hook, this change shouldn't affect you.